 Karen Bachmann has over 20 years of experience supporting clients in all phases of user-centered design.
 She has worked with clients in various industries including scholarly publishing, retail, insurance, technology, education, and energy.
 She uses a wide range of research techniques to explore and define problems thoroughly to help identify the best, holistic solutions that fit the organization’s need.
 Karen regularly presents on research, design, and fundamental professional skills at international and regional professional conferences and to local business groups and meetups.

-Duane Degler is a partner in Design for Context, a usable design consultancy.
+Duane Degler is a partner in Design for Context, a user experience design consultancy.
+He is also the conceptual design lead at Oxide AI, a Swedish company expanding the potential of AI-enabled search.
 He focuses on emerging digital practices centered around AI, linked data/knowledge graphs and taxonomy integration to create information-rich applications.
 He leads web and software projects in the US and Europe.
-He authored the “Dynamic IA” chapter in the book Reframing Information Architecture (2014).
+He authored the “Dynamic IA” chapter in the book Reframing Information Architecture.
 Since 2003, Duane has focused on the unique challenges and opportunities that arise when designing semantically-enabled applications.